footworkjs/footwork/README.md

 * Please continue the coding style expressed in the rest of source.
 * If creating a new feature, please also add the corresponding test(s) for it.
-* In your pull-request, please do not include an update dist build (generated via *gulp dist*), that is a final step done prior to release.
+* In your pull-request, please do not include an updated `dist/` build (generated via *gulp dist*), that is a final step done prior to release.

 #### Documentation and Website Contributions